-Calculation based on a 4kWp Solar PV system located in optimum conditions for an average UK home, with a south facing array at 30º pitch and no shading.
-Cost of the system based on npower’s average installation costs for a 4kWp Solar PV system.
-Actual costs will vary depending on site.
-Assumes generation of 850 kWh per 1 kWp installed with generation income based on DECC’s current Feed-in Tariff rate of 14.9p for customers with a solar PV system under 4kWp in size (as per ofgem.gov.uk/fits) and export income assumes 50% of generation exported onto the grid at DECC’s current export tariff of 4.64p per kWh.
+The calculation is based on MCS guidelines and is valid for a4kWp system on a south facing, 30 degree roof with no shading in WR4 post code area.
+Cost of the system is based on npower’s average installation costs for a 4kWp Solar PV system.
+Actual costs will vary depending on site and manufacturer of technologies.
+Generation income based on DECC’s current Feed-in Tariff rate of 14.38p for customers with a solar PV system under 4kWp in size (as per www.ofgem.gov.uk/fits) and export income assumes 50% of generation exported onto the grid at DECC’s current export tariff of 4.77p per kWh.

 Is Solar PV right for you